wevote/WebApp/docs/working/STYLING.md

 ### A note on using Bootstrap
 This project relies heavily on the Bootstrap framework and related third-party plugins.
 Bootstrap's core value lies in its solid set of default helpers and styles, but as a third-party framework, it should not be expected to support all styling needs and it should not be customized with overrides (except in rare instances).

 Rely on Bootstrap styles and helpers when they can be used without hacks, and create sensible custom (We Vote specific) patterns and helpers instead of trying to extend Bootstrap styles.

+To edit Bootstrap defaults, set variable values in `_bootstrap-variables.scss` and only use selector strings to override Bootstrap declarations as a **last resort**.

 ## Naming Conventions